afunnydev/tinysociety/content/articles/2018-08-31-20-of-the-most-beautiful-tiny-cabins.md

 The best part is there are two stories and from both the water view is incredible.

+If you’re planning a trip up north, [Finland Lapland](https://scandi.travel/) tours are a great way to experience more of the region beyond cabin stays—think Arctic landscapes, local culture, and winter activities.

 ## Futuristic Cabin in Austria

 ![Futuristic Cabin](/img/futuristic-cabin.jpg)